Local communities continue to work towards becoming dementia-friendly

-Next event, hosted by the Windom Area Dementia Awareness Network:
+Next event, hosted by all of A.C.E. of SW Minnesota’s Dementia Awareness Networks:

 For more information on the services and programs being offered by A.C.E. please contact the A.C.E.
 Coordinator in your county: